wanomaniac/github-status-sync/ide/vscode/README.md

 Once, the token has successfully worked, no need to do anything, thats all.

 ## Version History
+### 1.0.2-STABLE
+- Major changes when it comes to privacy, you will now be notified when a private repo you are working on is detected to be synchronized, you can make a choice if you want to hide it.
+- Bug fixes
+- More lingual text options

 ### 1.0.1-STABLE
 - Minor bug fixes related to fetch urls